XTAR

+Mission

-XTAR, LLC is a commercial satellite operator exclusively providing services in the X band frequency range, which is the communications cornerstone of today's military, diplomatic, humanitarian and emergency disaster response operations.
-A privately owned and operated company, XTAR supports the critical satellite communications needs of governments around the world through its two X-band payloads.
-The XTAR satellites were designed and built by private financing.
+Founded in 2001, U.S.-based XTAR was the world's first commercial satellite operator to provide services to government end-users on NATO Allied MILSATCOM assets, which today form the communications cornerstone of today's military, diplomatic, humanitarian and emergency disaster response operations.
+In 2024, HISDESAT expanded XTAR's role to also provide synthetic aperture radar (SAR) earth observation services to the US Department of Defense and other NATO Allies and partners.
+A privately owned and operated U.S. company, XTAR today supports the critical satellite communications and earth observation needs of governments around the world through both its MILSATCOM and SAR imaging services.
 Loral Space & Communications, Inc. owns the majority share.
-XTAR is headquartered in Ashburn, VA.
+XTAR is headquartered in Leesburg, VA.